The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Regulatory Services option).

 In the guide

-Sandwiches must be labelled with certain information; however, this differs depending on how they are sold
+Sandwiches must be labelled with certain food information, which will differ depending on how they are sold.

 This guidance is for England